 Christini AWD 450 Military Edition: Next on our list of best survival motorcycles is a two-wheel-drive motorcycle.
 Yes, you heard that correctly — it’s not just the rear wheel but also the front wheel.
 All-Wheel-Drive is such a rarity among motorcycle riders that it almost sounds too good to be true.
 United States Navy seals and special forces deployed overseas have used this motorcycle.

 Kawasaki KLR650: Finally, we have one from the Japanese manufacturers.
 Believe me when I say that a Japan-made motorcycle is always a good option regardless of the type of motorcycle.
 I say that from experience, having owned two Japanese superbikes for years.
-My buddies that own Kawasakis, Hondas, Suzukis and Yamahas have very similar stories.
+My buddies who own Kawasakis, Hondas, Suzukis, and Yamahas have very similar stories.
 Japanese bikes last forever!

 Talking about the Kawasaki KLR650, if the USMC can bet on it for their operations, so can you.
 The KLR650 used for the United States Marine Core has been fitted for running on Diesel, Biodiesel, Kerosene and JP8 aviation fuel.
 It was also modified to cover 400miles on a full tank of fuel.